HydraSenpai/Chinese-Chess-AI/README.md

 locate main class in the source folder run application (f5)

+playthrough:
+select a level from main menu
+play game by dragging pieces using mouse restart game by pressing r leave using menu at end of game or exit button located top right

 To run testing
 locate testing files by the \_testing in file name run tests (f5)